bfetler/coronary_disease/README.md

 </table>

 #### Prediction
-Assuming we are satisfied there are no significant anomalies in the incoming test data, and that the training data fit assumptions are reasonable, we proceed with test data prediction using:
+Assuming we are satisfied there are no significant anomalies in the incoming test data, and that the training data is not overfit and is reasonable, we proceed with test data prediction using:
 + Logistic Regression
 + LinearSVC Support Vector Classification